Skip to main content

 21. The Hartford Institute for Geriatric Nursing, New York University, Rory Meyers School of Nursing. (n.d.).
 Assessment tools for best practices of care for older adults. https://hign.org/consultgeri-resources/try-this-series

 This page titled 5.8: Safety Considerations Across the Life Span is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.